qamine-test/jdk/src/demo/share/jvmti/hprof/README.txt

 README
 ------

-Design and Implementation:
+Design bnd Implementbtion:

-    * The Tracker Class (Tracker.java & hprof_tracker.c)
+    * The Trbcker Clbss (Trbcker.jbvb & hprof_trbcker.c)
-        It was added to the sun.tools.hprof.Tracker in JDK 5.0 FCS, then moved to a package that didn't cause classload errors due to the security manager not liking the sun.* package name.
+        It wbs bdded to the sun.tools.hprof.Trbcker in JDK 5.0 FCS, then moved to b pbckbge thbt didn't cbuse clbsslobd errors due to the security mbnbger not liking the sun.* pbckbge nbme.
-	5091195 detected that this class needs to be in com.sun.demo.jvmti.hprof.
+	5091195 detected thbt this clbss needs to be in com.sun.demo.jvmti.hprof.
-        The BCI code will call these static methods, which will in turn (if engaged) call matching native methods in the hprof library, with the additional current Thread argument (Thread.currentThread()).
+        The BCI code will cbll these stbtic methods, which will in turn (if engbged) cbll mbtching nbtive methods in the hprof librbry, with the bdditionbl current Threbd brgument (Threbd.currentThrebd()).
-	Doing the currentThread call on the Java side was necessary due to the difficulty of getting the current thread while inside one of these Tracker native methods.
-This class lives in rt.jar.
+	Doing the currentThrebd cbll on the Jbvb side wbs necessbry due to the difficulty of getting the current threbd while inside one of these Trbcker nbtive methods.
+This clbss lives in rt.jbr.

-    * Byte Code Instrumentation (BCI)
+    * Byte Code Instrumentbtion (BCI)
-        Using the ClassFileLoadHook feature and a C language implementation of a byte code injection transformer, the following bytecodes get injections:
+        Using the ClbssFileLobdHook febture bnd b C lbngubge implementbtion of b byte code injection trbnsformer, the following bytecodes get injections:
-	    - On entry to the java.lang.Object <init> method, a invokestatic call to Tracker.ObjectInit(this);
+	    - On entry to the jbvb.lbng.Object <init> method, b invokestbtic cbll to Trbcker.ObjectInit(this);
 	      is injected.
-	    - On any newarray type opcode, immediately following it, the array object is duplicated on the stack and an invokestatic call to
+	    - On bny newbrrby type opcode, immedibtely following it, the brrby object is duplicbted on the stbck bnd bn invokestbtic cbll to
-		Tracker.NewArray(obj);
+		Trbcker.NewArrby(obj);
 	      is injected.
-	    - On entry to all methods, a invokestatic call to Tracker.CallSite(cnum,mnum);
+	    - On entry to bll methods, b invokestbtic cbll to Trbcker.CbllSite(cnum,mnum);
 	      is injected.
-The hprof agent can map the two integers (cnum,mnum) to a method in a class.
-This is the BCI based "method entry" event.
+The hprof bgent cbn mbp the two integers (cnum,mnum) to b method in b clbss.
+This is the BCI bbsed "method entry" event.
-	    - On return from any method (any return opcode), a invokestatic call to Tracker.ReturnSite(cnum,mnum);
+	    - On return from bny method (bny return opcode), b invokestbtic cbll to Trbcker.ReturnSite(cnum,mnum);
 	      is injected.
-        All classes found via ClassFileLoadHook are injected with the exception of some system class methods "<init>" and "finalize" whose length is 1 and system class methods with name "<clinit>", and also java.lang.Thread.currentThread() which is used in the class Tracker (preventing nasty recursion issue).
+        All clbsses found vib ClbssFileLobdHook bre injected with the exception of some system clbss methods "<init>" bnd "finblize" whose length is 1 bnd system clbss methods with nbme "<clinit>", bnd blso jbvb.lbng.Threbd.currentThrebd() which is used in the clbss Trbcker (preventing nbsty recursion issue).
-        System classes are currently defined as any class seen by the ClassFileLoadHook prior to VM_INIT.
-This does mean that objects created in the system classes inside <clinit> might not get tracked initially.
+        System clbsses bre currently defined bs bny clbss seen by the ClbssFileLobdHook prior to VM_INIT.
+This does mebn thbt objects crebted in the system clbsses inside <clinit> might not get trbcked initiblly.
-	See the java_crw_demo source and documentation for more info.
+	See the jbvb_crw_demo source bnd documentbtion for more info.
-	The injections are based on what the hprof options are requesting, e.g. if heap=sites or heap=all is requested, the newarray and Object.<init> method injections happen.
+	The injections bre bbsed on whbt the hprof options bre requesting, e.g. if hebp=sites or hebp=bll is requested, the newbrrby bnd Object.<init> method injections hbppen.
-	If cpu=times is requested, all methods get their entries and returns tracked.
-Options like cpu=samples or monitor=y do not require BCI.
+	If cpu=times is requested, bll methods get their entries bnd returns trbcked.
+Options like cpu=sbmples or monitor=y do not require BCI.

-    * BCI Allocation Tags (hprof_tag.c)
+    * BCI Allocbtion Tbgs (hprof_tbg.c)
-        The current jlong tag being used on allocated objects is an ObjectIndex, or an index into the object table inside the hprof code.
-Depending on whether heap=sites or heap=dump was asked for, these ObjectIndex's might represent unique objects, or unique allocation sites for types of objects.
+        The current jlong tbg being used on bllocbted objects is bn ObjectIndex, or bn index into the object tbble inside the hprof code.
+Depending on whether hebp=sites or hebp=dump wbs bsked for, these ObjectIndex's might represent unique objects, or unique bllocbtion sites for types of objects.
-	The heap=dump option requires considerable more space due to the one jobject per ObjectIndex mapping.
+	The hebp=dump option requires considerbble more spbce due to the one jobject per ObjectIndex mbpping.

-    * BCI Performance
+    * BCI Performbnce
-        The cpu=times seems to have the most negative affect on performance, this could be improved by not having the Tracker class methods call native code directly, but accumulate the data in a file or memory somehow and letting it buffer down to the agent.
-The cpu=samples is probably a better way to measure cpu usage, varying the interval as needed.
+        The cpu=times seems to hbve the most negbtive bffect on performbnce, this could be improved by not hbving the Trbcker clbss methods cbll nbtive code directly, but bccumulbte the dbtb in b file or memory somehow bnd letting it buffer down to the bgent.
+The cpu=sbmples is probbbly b better wby to mebsure cpu usbge, vbrying the intervbl bs needed.
-	The heap=dump seems to use memory like crazy, but that's partially the way it has always been.
+	The hebp=dump seems to use memory like crbzy, but thbt's pbrtiblly the wby it hbs blwbys been.

-    * Sources in the JDK workspace
+    * Sources in the JDK workspbce
-        The sources and Makefiles live in:
+        The sources bnd Mbkefiles live in:
-                src/share/classes/com/sun/demo/jvmti/hprof/*
+                src/shbre/clbsses/com/sun/demo/jvmti/hprof/*
-                src/share/demo/jvmti/hprof/*
+                src/shbre/demo/jvmti/hprof/*
-                src/share/demo/jvmti/java_crw_demo/*
+                src/shbre/demo/jvmti/jbvb_crw_demo/*
-                src/solaris/demo/jvmti/hprof/*
+                src/solbris/demo/jvmti/hprof/*
                 src/windows/demo/jvmti/hprof/*
-                make/java/java_hprof_demo/*
+                mbke/jbvb/jbvb_hprof_demo/*
-                make/java/java_crw_demo/*
+                mbke/jbvb/jbvb_crw_demo/*

 --------